deltachat/deltachat-pages/en/spec.md

     Chat-Voice-Message: 1
     Chat-Duration: 10000

-Messengers MAY send and receive Message Disposition Notifications (MDNs, [RFC 8098](https://tools.ietf.org/html/rfc8098), [RFC 3503](https://tools.ietf.org/html/rfc3503)) using the `Chat-Disposition-Notification-To` header instead of the `Disposition-Notification-To` (which unfortunatelly forces many other MUAs to send weird mails not following any standard).
+Messengers MAY send and receive Message Disposition Notifications (MDNs, [RFC 8098](https://tools.ietf.org/html/rfc8098), [RFC 3503](https://tools.ietf.org/html/rfc3503)) using the `Chat-Disposition-Notification-To` header instead of the `Disposition-Notification-To` (which unfortunately forces many other MUAs to send weird mails not following any standard).